Carlisle Ford Runge: Early life and education

 Runge's childhood was spent in Madison, Wisconsin.
 From 1961–62, the family relocated to Washington, D.C., while his father served as Assistant Secretary of Defense to President John F. Kennedy.
 After graduating from high school in Madison in 1970, he attended the University of North Carolina at Chapel Hill.
 As a North Carolina Fellow, he worked as an intern (1972) for Senator Gaylord Nelson (D-WI).
 After a year at the (now) Sanford Institute of Public Policy at Duke University, where he met his future wife, Susan Mackenzie Runge (married 1982), he received a Rhodes Scholarship and attended New College, Oxford, from 1975 to 1977, finishing a BA and MA in Politics and Economics.
 During 1976, he worked on the staff of the House Committee on Agriculture under Chairman and later House Speaker Thomas S. Foley.
 In 1977, he served as speechwriter to Allard K. Lowenstein after Lowenstein (1929–1980) was appointed U.S. Ambassador to the UN Human Rights Commission in Geneva by President Jimmy Carter.
-He returned to Madison from 1977–81 to study for his doctorate in Agricultural and Applied Economics at the University of Wisconsin, and received his PhD in 1981 with a thesis: "Institutions and common property externalities: the assurance problem in economic development".
+He returned to Madison from 1977–81 to study for his doctorate in Agricultural and Applied Economics at the University of Wisconsin–Madison, and received his PhD in 1981 with a thesis: "Institutions and common property externalities: the assurance problem in economic development".